icon Effective Diversity Training Methods | HRDQ

 Interactive Exercises

 Diversity is about how individuals interact with one another.
-That’s why it’s important to actively talk through diversity and practice new skills with team members:
+That’s why it’s important to actively talk through diversity and practice new skills with team members.

 Diversity Activity

 Consider starting the discussion on diversity with a relaxed icebreaker, such as Diversity Works from HRDQ.
-Beginning with a low-stress activity allows employees to ease into the learning process and feel more open to speak.
+Beginning with a low-stress activity allows employees to ease into the learning process and feel more open to speaking.
 This particular activity asks participants to work together to complete fun, problem-solving tasks that each have an objective pertaining to diversity.
 However, you could even start with something as simple as asking the group, “What does diversity mean to you?”

 Diversity Game